 - Common defenses to PC 186.22 charges are that (a) you were not a gang member or (b) did not act for the gang’s benefit.

 - Gang members also face harsher sentencing if the crime was a hate crime, was a strike, or caused someone great bodily injury.

-- two gang members commit assault with a deadly weapon.
+- two gang members commit a violent crime such as assault with a deadly weapon.

 - a non-gang member carjacking another person for the benefit of a gang.